Working in Australia

 Whether you're a local or international student seeking employment, it's essential that you're aware of your rights, entitlements and obligations while engaged in work and that you comply with all Government taxation criteria as an employee.

 Before you apply for work

-- Get a Tax File Number (TFN)
+- get a Tax File Number (TFN)

-- Understanding your residency and your tax
+- work out your residency status for tax purposes.

 Check that you can work in Australia with the Department of Home Affairs: